godotengine/godot-docs/learning/features/3d/spatial_material.rst

 Introduction
 ------------

-For Godot 3, instead of following the trend and focusing in shader graphs, we put most of the work offering a default material that covers far most use cases.
+For Godot 3, instead of following the trend and focusing on shader graphs, we put in most of the work offering a default material that covers far more use cases.
 This replaces the old "FixedMaterial" in Godot 2.x

-SpatialMaterial is a 3D material and aims to have most features that artists look for in a material.
-Additionally, it can be converted to shader code to be further modified in case this is desired.
+SpatialMaterial is a 3D material and aims to have most features artists look for in a material.
+Additionally, it can be converted to shader code and be further modified if desired.

 This tutorial will attempt to cover most parameters present in SpatialMaterial.